What Is CAQH Credentialing?

 How Often Is a CAQH Profile Updated?

 The required updates to a provider’s CAQH profile give credentialers and payers confidence in the information.
-At a minimum, profiles need to be reviewed every 120 days.
+At a minimum, CAQH attestation must occur every 120 days.
 There are two scenarios that determine when a provider should make updates:

 General CAQH Profile Update